-Michelle has appeared as counsel before the Court of Appeal for British Columbia, the Supreme Court of British Columbia, and the Youth Justice (Criminal) Court.
+Michelle has appeared as counsel before the British Columbia Court of Appeal (BCCA), the Supreme Court of British Columbia (BCSC), the Alberta Court of Queen’s Bench, the BC Privacy Commissioner, the Federal Privacy Commissioner, and the Youth Justice (Criminal) Court.
 She also has appeared as counsel before both domestic and international arbitration tribunals.
+She has extensive experience in the defence of provincial and national class proceedings.